-Ben – our captain and fearless leader, Ben has been the captain of Argo for the past year and prior to that was captain of her sister ship Ocean Star.
+Ben – our captain and fearless leader, Ben has been the captain of Argo for the past year, and prior to that was captain of her sister ship Ocean Star.
 Ben is also a dive instructor and used to work in the field of marine science.
-Ben is excited to be repeating a trip that he did 10 years ago when he first began ocean sailing, this time as the captain of the vessel.
+Ben is excited to be repeating a trip that he did ten years ago when he first began ocean sailing, this time as the captain of the vessel.

 Carolyn – enjoys planning our schedule and excursions as the program manager; she is also the oceanography instructor onboard.
 She is stoked to be teaching oceanography on a trip where we are going to so many amazing places – through the Panama Canal, to the Galapagos, and across the Pacific.
-She also can’t wait to arrive into Tahiti at the end of the trip and complete her circumnavigation!
+She also can’t wait to arrive in Tahiti at the end of the trip and complete her circumnavigation!

-Ian – our first mate, Ian will be teaching us the ins and outs of sailing and how to take Argo through the Caribbean and across the Pacific.
+Ian – our first mate, Ian, will be teaching us the ins and outs of sailing and how to take Argo through the Caribbean and across the Pacific.
 Ian also catches fresh fish for us (he’s got some new lures!) and keeps us laughing on a regular basis.

 Tina – does all of the jobs that we would not survive without – she is our medic, is in charge of provisioning and food onboard, and also is a dive instructor and will be teaching the student leadership course.
 She cannot wait to go diving in the Galapagos, something that has been on her bucket list for years!